Sam A. Twiford (1910 – 1988)

 Calvin Arnold (1949 – 2020 )

 Calvin served in the United States Naval Air Reserve as a Hospital Corpsman.
 Following recruit training in Great Lakes, IL, he was stationed at Naval Air Station, Norfolk, VA from May of 1971 until April of 1977.
 During this time he was detached for a year to a Marine Helicopter Wing where he served as the medic.

 Calvin has been employed with Twiford Funeral Homes since 1969 and was assistant manager until his retirement in 2011.

 Frederick Joe Griffith served in the United States Air Force from June 1966 through April 1970.
 Completed basic training and personnel technical school at Amarillo Air Force Base in Texas.
 Stationed at Eglin Air Force Base in Ft.
 Walton Beach, Florida with the 33rd Tactical Fighter Wing for the balance of his enlistment.
 Upon leaving the Air Force served two years with the West Virginia Air National Guard and attained the rank of Staff Sergeant.

-Joe has been employed with Twiford Funeral Home since 1980 and is an ordain minister.
+Joe has been employed with Twiford Funeral Home since 1988 and is an ordained minister.